aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-sheet-scraper.md

     return get_sheet_id(retrieve_messages(keys.CHANNEL_ID))
 ```

 Let's start with `retrieve_messages`.
-We pass in the discord channel we want to get the messages of and using the requests we get the channel data from the Discord API.
+We pass in the discord channel we want to get the messages of and using requests we get the channel data from the Discord API.
 Next we send all of the channel data to `get_sheet_id` where we loop though every message and extract the spreadsheet id if it exists.

 ### **Forums Channel**